-We have to undo the encoding of abusive and poor quality of our relationships we suffered as kids.
+We have to undo the encoding of abusive and poor-quality of our relationships we suffered as kids.
 What our parents and primary caregivers failed to give us, we have to find other sources to become attuned.
 This can happen in therapy or any other warm and deeply caring relationship.
 The authors of A General Theory Of Love, suggest that the resultant psychological problems due to abuse may be effectively treated with the use of a therapy known as Limbic Revision.
 Put simply, love is the only real cure for mental illness.

 Why Healing Is Not Easy

 Most of us who have been abused by our families desperately crave love.
 However, unfortunately, due to our childhood priming, we end up getting into relationships with people who ‘resonate’ with us.
 And if we experienced abuse, well, we usually end up falling for the guiles of abusive narcissists.
 Why?
 Sadly, this happens because of our impaired limbic resonance.
 We are drawn to abusers because they seem familiar.
-When our experiences of love in our childhoods were chaotic, unpredictable and violent, abuse feels comfortable, they feel like home.
+When our experiences of love in our childhoods were chaotic, unpredictable, and violent, abuse feels comfortable, they feel like home.

 Furthermore, that’s one of the key reasons not to get into any romantic relationships when one is struggling with childhood trauma.
 Unconsciously we are attracted to abusive partners and end up being further abused.

 That’s what happened to me.
-I got into a relationship with a man with whom I felt I had known a long time.
+I got into a relationship with a man whom I felt I had known for a long time.
 Yes, he turned out to be the exact replica, if not worse of my abusive father.

 Limbic Regulation & Revision

 In order to really heal we need to have a safe and stress-free place.
 An environment where limbic regulation can happen.
-Where there is no fear-inducing spikes in our daily life, no unnecessary triggers, and emotional consistency.
+Where there are no fear-inducing spikes in our daily life, no unnecessary triggers, and emotional consistency.
 Something akin, to those fancy rehab centers where one can go long-term.